 (8) HR Services will forward the completed application and Academic Staff Portfolio to the relevant supervisor for a Supervisor's Report to be completed and comments on the applicant's record of performance in the context of the criteria for promotion to be provided.
 After the report has been referred to the Head of School/Director for comment, the applicant must see the comments provided by the supervisor and Head of Work Unit and sign the report as evidence that this has been done, before returning the report to the Director, Human Resources.

 (9) The Chair of the Promotions Committee (the Chair) will also seek reports from independent experts as follows:

 (10) A HR Services representative will act as Promotions Committee Secretary and, in consultation with the Chair, will organise Promotions Committee meetings.

 (11) Copies of applications, submitted Academic Staff Portfolios, referee and independent expert reports are referred to all Committee Members.
+Separate from the application submitted, a report on research publications, research grant funding and internal postgraduate supervision from the Research Management System (IRMA) will be provided to the Committee by the Office of Research.
 Other material provided by applicants will be available for the panel to review upon request and during the interview process.